kbvernon/modtheworld/11-r_basics.md

 \BeginKnitrBlock{rmdcaution}<div class="rmdcaution">R is case sensitive!
 So, R will not treat `My_naME` and `my_name` the same. </div>\EndKnitrBlock{rmdcaution}

-But enough of that, why assign a name at all?
+But, why assign a name at all?
 Well, if we just typed

 ```r